skulpt/skulpt/introduction.rst

 Algorithms
 ----------

-If problem-solving is a central part of computer science, then the solutions that you create through the problem-solving process are also important.
+If problem solving is a central part of computer science, then the solutions that you create through the problem solving process are also important.
 In computer science, we refer to these solutions as **algorithms**.
 An algorithm is a step by step list of instructions that if followed exactly will solve the problem under consideration.

 Our goal in computer science is to take a problem and develop an algorithm that can serve as a general solution.
 Once we have such a solution, we can use our computer to automate the execution.
 As noted